hunterhorvat/structuring-student-orgs/sources.md

 - The storage service's official documentation (Microsoft OneDrive or Google Drive support)

 This fictional student organization example draws on general principles of file organization, data management, plain language, and user-centered documentation.

+The folder structures shown in the screenshots are examples created within my personal Microsoft OneDrive and Google Drive accounts.